alfredkam/alfredkam.github.com/content/post/2014-06-08-The-recent-mvc-landscape-with-Angular-React-and-Backbone-React.md

 title = "The recent MVC landscape with Angular+React and Backbone+React" tags = ["react","backbone","angular","javascript","fast rendering", "inital loading","optimization"]
 date = "2014-06-08"
+url = "The recent MVC landscape with Angular React and Backbone React" type = "post"
 +++
 <p>
     This post might bring in some arguments for both parties that favour one of the framework then the other, but this will be a worth while comparision to take a look at the recent MVC landscape.
 Just to clarify - I'm still relatively new to Angular.